 -El Arenal and Can Pastilla Beaches The later one also referred as Playa de Palma, although both El Arenal and Can Pastilla are in fact the same beach.
 Unless you are German and you like to be surrounded by hundreds of drank Germans, then I do not recommend you to even approach El Arenal, where even the street names are in German, paella do not exist to make way for currywurst, Oktoberfest happens twice a year and young people drinks beer and wine on buckets.

-- Nearby villages There are too many great villages and small cities, perched in idyllic mountain locations and very near Palma, a short bus ride, or even shorter drive there.
+- Nearby villages There are too many great villages and small cities, perched in idyllic mountain locations along the UNESCO World Heritage Site listed Serra de Tramuntana.

 -Deia Very near Valldemossa continuing north along the coast, however it’s not a coastal city.
 Once again located at the top of a mountain, it’s smaller than the previous and less busy with tourist.

--Soller As explained above, the best way to reach this masterpiece of a city is by taking the ancient Soller Railway from downtown Palma.
-A complete guide for this city is here.
+-Soller One of the island’s jewels in terms of beauty and nature.
+As explained above, the best way to reach this masterpiece of a city is by taking the ancient Soller Railway from downtown Palma.

 Palma International airport, Son San Joan, is 9km southeast from the city centre, right along the coast and next door to Can Pastilla (Playa de Palma).
 The local bus line 1 connects it with Plaza de España every 15 minutes for 2.5 Euros per way.
 You can buy your tickets from the driver.